habin-isa/CV/README.md

 - Cooking - Obsessive over sweet treats whether it's candying orange peel or making Korean food!
 - Galleries - The Curve and Victoria Miro being favourites
 - Sound art and production - Usually at the Barbican or Cafe OTO, recently experimented with ixiLANG and SuperCollider
-- Building - Small projects with arduino's and woodwork - given the opportunity I would set up my own outdoor workshop in Cali
+- Building - Small robotics projects and household woodwork - given the opportunity I would set up my own outdoor workshop in Cali

 ## Details